sbsolidarity/hotline/README.md

 1. Copy `config/application.json.template` to
    `config/application.json` and add the hostname assigned by ngrok.

-1. In the Twilio phone number management page,
+1. In the Twilio phone number management page, set the Voice Webhook to be the ngrok hostname plus the value of `voice_callback` in `config/twilio.json`.
+Set the Messaging Webhook to be the ngrok hostname plus the value of `sms_callback` in `config/twilio.json`.

+1. Start the application locally with `node index.js`

 ### Config files